Bernstein lifts Barrick Gold Corp. [GOLD] price estimate. Who else is bullish?

 Sponsored

-Over the last 12 months, GOLD stock dropped by -21.53%.
-The one-year Barrick Gold Corp. stock forecast points to a potential upside of 27.09.
-The average equity rating for GOLD stock is currently 1.83, trading closer to a bullish pattern in the stock market.
+Barrick Gold Corp. stock has also loss -0.77% of its value over the past 7 days.
+However, GOLD stock has declined by -3.87% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -5.52% and lost -14.81% year-on date.

-The market cap for the stock reached $27.26 billion, with 1.76 billion shares outstanding and 1.74 billion shares in the current float.
-Compared to the average trading volume of 17.15M shares, GOLD stock reached a trading volume of 15829114 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for GOLD stock reached $27.05 billion, with 1.76 billion shares outstanding and 1.74 billion shares in the current float.
+Compared to the average trading volume of 17.01M shares, GOLD reached a trading volume of 24170949 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Barrick Gold Corp.
+[GOLD]:

 Bernstein have made an estimate for Barrick Gold Corp. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on January 08, 2024.